 Sexual side effects from antidepressants can affect both men and women and can have varying degrees of severity.

-It’s hard to get a true number for how many people experience low libido due to antidepressants.
-That’s because lower sex drive is already a side-effect of depression, and many people do not report low libido as a side effect because they’re embarrassed.
+It's hard to get a true number for how many people experience low or loss of libido due to antidepressants.
+That's because lower sex drive is already a side-effect of depression, and many people do not report low libido as a side effect because they're embarrassed.

 But sex drive is an essential part of human function, and there should be no shame about discussing the matter with trusted friends and medical professionals.